Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Conclusions and Open Challenges

 \section{Conclusions and Open Challenges}

 Although neuromorphic security is gaining traction, the field remains in an early stage.
-Unlike conventional systems, neuromorphic platforms lack a standardized framework to model threats across the full stack—from device-level circuits to SNN behavior.
-This survey organizes a unified taxonomy derived from published evidence encompassing hardware threats (e.g., power, EM, timing, fault injection) and software-based attacks (e.g., backdoor, membership inference, model inversion, SNN-specific adversarial examples).
-However, further work is needed to validate and adapt this taxonomy under application-specific constraints, such as IoT, medical implants, and automotive systems.
-Future efforts should align the taxonomy with real-world security requirements, enabling developers to tailor defenses to concrete risk profiles.
-A key gap is a cross-layer threat model that consistently links device physics, IMC-architecture, and SNN behavior.
+Unlike conventional systems, neuromorphic security still lacks widely adopted threat models, evaluation protocols, and benchmark suites that connect device-level behavior with SNN-level security outcomes.
+This survey organizes the literature through a cross-layer structure derived from published evidence, covering hardware threats such as side-channel leakage (power, electromagnetic, timing, and thermal signals), fault injection, and hardware Trojans, as well as software-level attacks such as adversarial perturbations, backdoors, membership inference, and model inversion.
+However, further work is needed to evaluate how these threat categories interact across implementation layers and validation settings.
+Future efforts should align threat modeling with device physics, circuit behavior, IMC architectures, SNN dynamics, and deployment requirements, enabling developers to tailor defenses to concrete risk profiles.
+A key gap is a cross-layer threat model that consistently links device behavior, circuit-level leakage, memory-centric architectures, SNN computation, and application-level security objectives.
+Application-specific constraints, including energy and latency budgets and fail-safe behavior, are reported inconsistently and therefore remain an open evaluation gap.

-Future research in neuromorphic security must analyze system vulnerabilities across attack types, affected components, and deployment environments, with a focus on systematic leakage characterization across heterogeneous device platforms.
+Future research in neuromorphic security must analyze system vulnerabilities across attack types, affected components, and implementation settings, with a focus on systematic leakage characterization across heterogeneous device platforms.
 Comparative studies using standardized benchmarks can clarify which vulnerabilities are fundamental to spiking activity and which arise from device physics.
 Moreover, multi-device systems that combine different memory technologies within the same accelerator may introduce cross-technology leakage paths not yet fully explored.
-Although the literature is starting to explore side-channel and fault attacks on SNNs and In-Memory Computing systems, most of these remain simulative or conceptual.
+Although the literature is starting to explore side-channel and fault attacks on SNNs and in-memory computing systems, most of these remain simulation-based or conceptual.
 There is a gap in translating these attacks to neuromorphic platforms such as Intel Loihi, IBM TrueNorth, or memristor-based crossbars.
 Advancing neuromorphic security toward practical resilience requires experimental validation of attacks under realistic hardware conditions.